Cor Jesu Academy

-Cor Jesu Academy is a Catholic college preparatory high school for young women located in Affton, Missouri, in the Roman Catholic Archdiocese of St. Louis.
+Cor Jesu Academy (abbreviated CJA or CJ) is a Catholic college preparatory high school for young women located in Affton, Missouri, in the Roman Catholic Archdiocese of St. Louis.
 It was founded in 1956 by the Apostles of the Sacred Heart.

 History

 Originally located in the Italian Hill district of St. Louis, its first principal was Sr. Anita Marie Giampetro.
 Cor Jesu moved to its present location on Gravois Road in Affton in 1965.
 An expanded Library-Fine Arts Center was completed in 1987.
 In 2005, expansion was completed with a new front entrance and courtyard, along with a new building called Clelian Hall.
 The library and broadcast studio were renovated in the summer of 2012.
 In the fall of 2012, 10 acres of land were purchased in auction by Cor Jesu.
 This land increased the campus size to a total of 29 acres, and was the first addition to the property since 2008, when the 6 acres in front of the newly acquired land was purchased.
 On top of this land, construction management company S. M. Wilson & Co built a $8.9 million dollar gymnasium.
 This gym added a new student commons, four new classrooms, offices, locker rooms, and a dance studio.
 This project added 40,000 square feet to the building's footprint.

 During a June 9–17, 2012, tour in Rome, the Cor Jesu Academy choir performed for Pope Benedict XVI during the June 13 papal audience and was the principal choir for a Mass at the Altar of the Chair in St. Peter's Basilica, singing the liturgy for the feast of the Sacred Heart at Santa Croce.
 It also presented a formal concert at St. Ignatius Church in Rome and sang at a liturgy at the Basilica of St. Francis in Assisi.